 Refurbishing wood cutting board

 It’s hard to avoid knife marks from accumulating on your cutting board over the years.
 The wonderful thing about a wood board is that it can be returned to its original splendor.
 All you need is three different grits of sand paper (100, 180 and 240).
 First sand the board with the coarser 100 grit, then the 180 and finish with the fine 240 grit.
-Once you are done with sanding, wash the board, let dry and apply oil.
-See reverse side for the different oils that can be used.
+Once you are done with sanding, wash the board, let dry and apply our conditioner.

 When using your wooden cutting board, make sure you pair it with sharp knives that make cutting easy, and apply minimal pressure to avoid creating deep gashes in your wooden cutting board.
 If your knives are dull, take them in to a professional knife sharpener—you’ll be surprised what a difference sharp knives can make in kitchen prep!